top of page

 There is no cost to becoming a Designated Employer (DE) under the Rural Community Immigration Pilot (RCIP).
 Employers can apply for designation either in advance of hiring a foreign national or when they find someone they wish to hire or retain.
 Designation applications are accepted throughout the length of the pilot as capacity allows.
 Applications are reviewed in the order they are received.

-To become a Designated Employer, your business must fall within one of the five eligible sectors and 25 eligible National Occupational Classification (NOC) codes for 2025.
+To become a Designated Employer, your business must fall within one of the eligible sectors for 2026.

 Training Process